chrisburnell/chrisburnell.com/_posts/articles/2018-10-15-variables-for-both.md

 }
 {% endhighlight %}

- the default value of <var>$fallback</var> from `true` to `hide` on the mixin itself will have a knock-on effect across your codebase, and for every `include` of this mixin, you’ll be shaving off a line of code in your compiled CSS—not much, but it adds up if you are consistently using this technique.
+The default value of <var>$fallback</var> from `true` to `hide` on the mixin itself will have a knock-on effect across your codebase, and for every `include` of this mixin, you’ll be shaving off a line of code in your compiled CSS—not much, but it adds up if you are consistently using this technique.

 {% include_cached content/heading.liquid title='The Takeaway' %}